ronz204/poc-prisma-orm/docs/functions.md

 **FN-002: Cancel Subscription Function** `fn_cancel_subscription`

 **Description:** This allows us to end an existing subscription.
 It updates the subscription's status to 'canceled' and adjusts its end date if necessary.

-**FN-003: Create Subscription Function** `fn_record_payment`

-**Description:** This records that an invoice has been paid.
-It updates the invoice's status to 'paid' and, if the subscription was suspended due to non-payment, it reactivates it.